manorrock/assistant/ROADMAP.md

 - [ ] Refactor IntelliJ plugin to dispatch to the CLI version
 - [ ] Refactor Eclipse plugin to dispatch to the CLI version
 - [ ] Add /ollama command dispatching to the local 'ollama' binary
-- [ ] Add a DeprecatedCommand that can be used to return a message indicating that the command is deprecated and that the user should use the new command instead.
-This will be used to deprecate the old commands and replace them with the new ones.
-Note do not register it in the CommandRegistry with "/deprecated", but use it in the CommandRegistry to replace the old commands.
 - [ ] Design and implement a common Command interface with standardized methods across all platforms
 - [ ] Create a CommandExecutionContext class to pass state and parameters to commands
 - [ ] Implement a CommandResult class with standardized format for success/failure status and output